erkooi/fusion360/README.md

 The csv_timeline360.py creates CSV files from F35B/f35b_points.txt for a F35B plane fuselage and wing.
 First in F35B/ run 'python ../csv_timeline360.py -f f35b_points.txt' on the command line in a terminal, to create separate CSV files in a csv/ folder.
 The F35B design in the F35B-CSV assembly component shown below, can then be generated in Fusion360 from these CSV files, by running the AssemblyCSV Script with the csv/F35B-CSV/F35B-points.csv file in the Fusion360 GUI (takes about 2 minutes).

 ![F35B created from CSV files](doc/f35b_csv.jpg)

+The test/hatches/hatches.txt file shows how to use sketch, extrude, text, modifyedges with fillet and chamfer.

 #### 3.3.4 DesignCSV script with csv_timeline360.py
 Additional timeline actions for the F35B-CSV assembly component are defined in f35b-pin-holes.txt and f35b-aileron.txt.
 First create F35B-pin-holes.csv and F35B-aileron.csv using csv_timeline360.py on the command line in a terminal.
 After that the AssemblyCSV Script in Fusion360 can be used to perform the additional timeline actions defined in the assembly CSV files F35B-pin-holes.csv and in F35B-aileron.csv.